Tips for traveling through Iceland on a budget:

 If you are traveling all around Iceland and would like to be in a more secluded and relaxed location then Bungalo might have a good option for you.
 Renting a cottage for a family/ friends or any group of travelers can be a cheap choice as prices are for renting the whole property.
 Bungalo offers cottages all around Iceland where you can find many different properties, some with hot tubs, BBQ and much more to make your stay memorable.
 These are privately owned properties so each house has different style.

 Doing activities in Iceland can cost a bit and of course it is hard to find a substitute to the experience that is being offered by many of the operators here in Iceland.
 However, some of the tours you can do by yourself if you have a car.
-For example, the most popular tour in Iceland is the golden circle tour.
+For example, the most popular tours in Iceland are the golden circle tour.
 That is something that can easily be done on your own if you have a car and that way you can decide how long time you spend in each place.
 Also, a tour around the Snæfellsnes peninsula in a rental car we can without a doubt recommend to do.
 The same counts for when looking for the northern lights.
 If you are in Reykjavik and you have a rental car then the move is to drive out of the city, does not matter south or west, just away from the light pollution and park in good location and see if they will put on a show.

 Few small tips that will help: